johnedmonds/pepco-tracker/README.md

 # Configuration

 pepco-scraper takes its database configuration from pepco-model.
 You will have to be somewhat familiar with Hibernate if you wish to change the default place in which data is stored (currently pepco-tracker/data/pepco) or database (currently hsqldb).
 You can find the database configuration file at (assuming $PEPCO_TRACKER_HOME refers to the path to pepco-tracker) $PEPCO_TRACKER_HOME/pepco-model/src/main/resources/hibernate.cfg.xml.

+# Contributing

+We welcome anyone who wants to contribute to this project.
+Please do not be afraid to contact us for help understanding the code, finding something to work on, or for any other reason you can think of.